 The Day of the Surgery

-On the morning of surgery, patients will go to the third floor of the Wang Ambulatory Care Center.
+On the morning of surgery, patients will go to the third floor of the Ellison Building.
 You’ll meet with the nursing staff, who will conduct a complete assessment of your child.
 Then you’ll meet with a nurse practitioner or medical or surgical resident (physicians who are completing extra years of training).
 Finally, you’ll meet with a representative from the Anesthesia Department who will explain how an anesthesiologist will help your child fall into a special sleep before surgery so he/she won’t feel any pain.

 You’ll need to wear a “jump suit,” a kind of surgical scrubs, so you can stay with your child while the anesthesiologist is helping him/her fall asleep before the operation.
 Anesthesiologists usually have parents carry younger children into the operating room.
 Older children will be taken into the operating room on a gurney.

 During the Surgery

 For longer surgical procedures, you will be asked for your cell phone number so you can step outside or get something to eat but still be reached if necessary.
 You’ll be notified when the surgical staff has an update for you.
 When your surgeon meets with you after the procedure, you’ll be able to see your child in the recovery area.
 Ideally we have parents in the recovery room as soon as the patient arrives and intraoperative information has been conveyed to the recovery team.
 Typically, children stay an hour or two in the recovery room prior to discharge home or up to the inpatient floors, if staying overnight.
 Parents may stay with their child around the clock if they’d like—there are no set visiting hours.

 Pre-Op Clinic Visits